AnjaKroon/MiniGPT/README.md

 #### Insights:

 The experiments underscore the feasibility of deploying smaller-scale GPT models for specialized text generation tasks, balancing performance with computational resource constraints.
 The findings also illuminate the critical role of tokenization in model performance and the inherent trade-offs between model complexity and resource availability.

-## Choosing the Tokenizer

-The `FinalModelCorrect.py` script is designed with flexibility in mind, allowing users to select the tokenizer best suited for their specific text processing needs.
-Supported tokenization methods include character, Byte-Pair Encoding (BPE), and word, which can be easily chosen within the code.
-This feature enables users to tailor the model's preprocessing step to optimize performance based on the characteristics of the input data.